Students majoring in electrical and computer engineering (ECE) will complete a total of 128 credits in the following areas:

 - Core Courses: 52 credits*

 - Electives: 16 credits

-*Primary writing requirement WRT 273 is a requirement for all classes in both ECE and AME degrees.
+*Primary writing requirement WRTG 273 is a requirement for all classes in both ECE and AME degrees.

 ECE 111: Introduction to Signals and Circuits (Circuit and System Theory)